-12. All-Hands Meetings (Class Meetings)
+13. All-Hands Meetings (Class Meetings)

-All-hands meetings are held in 1145 Engineering Building.
+All-hands meetings are held in 1279 Anthony Hall.

 The format of all-hands meetings includes lectures, team status reports, and team formal presentations.
 On-time attendance is required.
-Team members who are late will be marked absent.
 Almost no excuses for absences are accepted.
-Attendance is a factor in your grade comprising at least 5% of your final grade.
+Attendance is a significant factor in your grade comprising at least 5% of your final grade.
+(See Grading below.)
 Up to one full percentage point may be deducted for each unexcused absence.